Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Miranda and the Minnesota Twins take the field on Saturday at Target Field against Brad Keller, who is starting for the Kansas City Royals.
-First pitch is at 2:10 PM ET.
+Byron Buxton and the Minnesota Twins will see Brady Singer on the hill for the Kansas City Royals on Sunday at 2:10 PM ET.

-The Royals are listed as +180 moneyline underdogs for this matchup against the Twins (-225).
-The over/under is 8 runs for the matchup.
+The Twins have been listed as -225 moneyline favorites in this matchup against the Royals (+180).
+A 7.5-run total is set in this game.

 Rep your team with officially licensed Twinsgear!
 Head to Fanatics to find jerseys, shirts, and much more.